bjaegerthomas/tech-interview-prep/udemy computer science algorithms/recursion/product of array/README.md

 }

 ## Thoughts after Solution
 I was originally thinking of conditional statment in the solution as being my edge case for when someone originally enters an empty array but it is my base case.
 I don't need the for loop because the recursive call here just slices away the next value each call until there is nothing left.
+Again, not a fan of real world application as the original array data is canabalized and changed but as a problem presented it makes sense.